rajagp/couchbase-lite-react-native-module/README.md

 A step by step installation guide of React Native Module of Couchbase Lite in Android.

 ## Installation
+* Create a blank react-native app and inside your react-native project folder install yarn.
+* Install the plugin by using following commands.
+* Add Couchbase lite android framework as a dependency.

 ### Yarn
 ```